Asia

 Getting Around Japan

-I have an international drivers license but I didn’t want to drive in Japan.
+I have an international driver’s license, but I didn’t want to drive in Japan.
 It uses the left lane and the left side of the vehicle to drive.
-And the streets signs aren’t usually in English so I advise first time visitors to skip driving.
+And the street signs aren’t usually in English, so I advise first-time visitors to skip driving.

 Japan Rail Pass.
 Japan Travel Checklist